This article may contain compensated links. Please read disclaimer for more info.

-In 1524 a huge fire destroyed much of the town and Troyes had to be fully rebuilt.
-Much of what you see today is from that period of total reconstruction that’s why there’s a level of harmony that you can’t find anywhere else in France.
+In 1524 a terrible fire destroyed much of the town, and Troyes had to be fully rebuilt.
+Much of what you see today is from that period of total reconstruction; that’s why there’s a level of harmony that you can’t find anywhere else in France.

 A stroll around the Old Town steeped in history and with beautiful half-timbered houses reveals the town’s commercial past to us.
 Don’t miss Troyes’ Gothic Cathedral, considered as one of the most beautiful churches in all of Europe.

 Visit Reims’ Cathedral – Symbol of Royal Power